-As for the dessert, we ordered the soy-based ice cream, and yes, there’s a face in it, and believe it or not, none of us actually noticed it at the time!
+As for the dessert, we ordered the soy-based ice cream, and yes, there’s a face in it, and believe it or not, none of us noticed it at the time!
 Maybe because I was too quick to enjoy this naughty healthy treat!
-In fact, I actually preferred this dessert over the typical milk-based vanilla ice cream we all know and love.
+I preferred this dessert over the typical milk-based vanilla ice cream we all know and love.
 What’s more, I don’t think I’ve ever eaten anything as smooth as this, although it was more of a thick cream than ice, it wasn’t cold either.

 I ordered a delicious raspberry juice which came free with my set meal.
 It was chilled and bursting with flavor, but not too sweet.
-As the desert was more of a soft and subtle taste, the sweet juice really complimented it.
+As the desert was more of a soft and subtle taste, the sweet juice complimented it.

-As a really kind gesture from Michel, she offered us a complimentary set of soy-based teddy bear chocolates!
+As a kind gesture from Michel, she offered us a complimentary set of soy-based teddy bear chocolates!
 So cute, right?